Interview with Jennie Rose Halperin of Library Futures

 It’s also a lot of work, of course.
 Fortunately, we have a great community of people – members of our coalition, publishers, and others who have thought through what the role is that they can play.
 We don’t want to replicate work already being done by others, and indeed, many of the people involved in our work are also engaged in other associations too.
 Instead, we’d rather approach the issues clearly, openly, and strongly responsive to various communities.
 We’re also not going to come in and say we can do everything, but rather to listen and support.

 I think we’ll get a lot from taking the same approach to Web3, climate, platformization, and other big global issues.
 And we’re not precious, either – the more small, scrappy library advocacy initiatives that launch, the better – let a thousand Library Futures bloom!”

 6) There has been strong push-back from publishers, claiming both risks to their incomes and threats to rights.
 How much is in their arguments?

 “Not much.
 There’s no evidence that CDL hurts their bottom line, that libraries or digital libraries cut into publisher revenue.
 Publishers have had record sales over the past few years.
-Indeed, there’s the evidence that digitisation and making it available helps – library digitization increases sales of physical editions by about 34% and increases the likelihood of any sale by 92%, particularly for less popular or out-of-print works (here’s the study).
+Indeed, there’s the evidence that digitisation and making it available helps – library digitization increases sales of physical editions by almost 10%, particularly for less popular or out-of-print works (here’s the study).